-During RIIO-ED2 there is the potential for legislative changes which may impact upon our core commitments and our ability to achieve them.
+During RIIO-ED2 there is the potential for legislative changes which may have a material impact upon our core commitments and our ability to achieve them.

-Areas such as the use of creosote, excavated spoil and the use of SF_6 may all be subject to changes and therefore re-openers may be required.
+Areas such as the use of creosote, excavated spoil and the use of SF6 may all be subject to changes and therefore reopeners may be required.